Lead Adventure Hiking Guide

 In his spare time, John has a passion for hiking, photography, backpacking, and rock climbing in the Sierra with family and friends.
-He also enjoys visiting other national parks with his family, and in 2014, John shared an ascent of Angels Landing in Zion with his 9 year old daughter.
+He also enjoys visiting other national parks with his family, and he shared ascents of Half Dome and Angels Landing in Zion with his daughter before her tenth birthday.
 For his one hundredth summit of Half Dome, he climbed the Snake Dike route with his partner and good friend, Gabriel Mange.
 John has also led successful ascents of Mt.
 Whitney (14,495′), the highest peak in the lower 48 United States.
 Other interests include playing competitive softball and road cycling.
 You may spot him hammering through some of the Gold Country foothills at any time throughout the year.

 From the Trails of Yosemite: